-The Social Justice committee consists of Residence Hall Directors, Assistant Hall Directors and an Assistant Director within the Department of Residence Services.
+The Social Justice committee consists of Residence Hall Directors, Assistant Hall Directors and an Assistant Director within University Housing.
 Together, we strive to promote diversity, educational awareness and inclusion.
-The committee focuses on training and development of Residence Services staff but also assemble programs for students living in the residence halls.
+The committee focuses on training and development of University Housing staff but also assemble programs for students living in the residence halls.

 RA Candidate True Life KSU:

 On the morning of Saturday, February 28, 2015, the Social Justice committee hosted an event for prospective resident assistant (RA) candidates titled “True Life KSU: #BlackLivesMatter”.
 The committee wanted to provide the young student leaders with valuable information on a diverse topic that would be relevant to their potential role as resident assistants.
 The interactive presentation included a video by John Green encompassing the racial discrimination by the numbers for Black Americans, a conversation about media and how predominantly White people’s riots, such as sporting events, are swept under the rug compared to the coverage of the Ferguson riots.
 In addition, students were able to participate in hands-on activities to better understand the bias and discrimination that many Black Americans face.
 The overall goal of the event was to demonstrate the systematic oppression Black Americans encounter in order to better educate our students as to why #BlackLivesMatter so that we, as hall staff, can better support all of our students to be successful, build community, and enjoy their Kent State experience.
 Throughout this one and a half hour session, students tweeted along with “#KSUsj."
 Comments included: “I love that we are having this presentation because some people don’t get that racism is still around and this could open some eyes #ksusj”.
 “Racism exists & ignorance is a huge issue.
 We need to want to learn KSUsj”.